 Berkhamsted Prep School is part of a supportive, family community which fosters a strong sense of belonging.

-Come and discover our school for yourselves; I look forward to welcoming you!
+If you are interested in how we do all this, come and discover our school for yourselves; I/we look forward to welcoming you!

 Value added is the name of the game: most enter the nursery at national standard, but by year 6 the vast majority are well beyond it, with many of them significantly above.